Beacon-Heart/Heart_Beacon/README.md

 2)	IEEE 802.11 HbH hop by hop control described, represented by USPTO 13/573,002 Paul Revere, rain drop in pond meme - metaphor metrics denoting increases / decreases in thresholds  intensity, duration and hop count sums

-PROJECT BEACON: Reuse NATO's system of systems syntax lexicon OPSCODE brevity code structured data exchange, heartbeat micro to macro cycle Universal Time Zone UTZ sync to support an EIN Earth Intelligence Network neural net emulation.
-We have a clear and present opportunity and responsibility to improve temporal, geo-spatial, syntactic - semantic consistency, interoperability among myriad programmable money memes among a federated, distributed system of systems

 INTERGALACTIC / UNIVERSAL TIME - SPACE SYNCHRONIZATION: The Heart Beacon Cycle Time - Space Meter and it's use cases are intended to bridge humanity from our present condition to a higher consciousness described by Extra Terrestrial Groups and organizations like the Law of Time dot org with the Noosphere concept

-"One people, one Earth, one Time": "The times we are living in require higher thinking.
-There has never in the history of the Earth been a time like this.
-We are now participating in what is called the biosphere-noosphere transition: When life on Earth (the biosphere) evolves into an awakened planetary mind (noosphere)".

-"Only by lifting our minds to planetary consciousness and beyond can we realize solutions to the multiple challenges facing our planet today.
-With a new consciousness we can effectively educate and mobilize humanity to an unprecedented level of creative problem solving, and realize a positive future."
-Source: http://lawoftime.org
-Heart Beacon Cycle Time – Space Meter: One method fits many not one size fits all

 "One people, one Earth, one Time": "The times we are living in require higher thinking.
 There has never in the history of the Earth been a time like this.
 We are now participating in what is called the biosphere-noosphere transition: When life on Earth (the biosphere) evolves into an awakened planetary mind (noosphere)".